 Go to saleezy.com.au, login and open the 'auctions and pricing' tab in your profile.
 Select your property from the drop down list.

 In the interactive bid log, carefully click 'accept' next to the relevant condition, and then 'accept' next to the offer.
 Immediately, the hammer will fall and the property will be sold under auction conditions.

 Each offer is valid for 24 hours only.
 If you don't accept within 24 hours, the offer is withdrawn.

 NOTE: Be VERY careful you select 'accept' next to the correct offer.
 Once you accept any offer -- whether the right one or not -- the hammer will fall and the property is sold.
 The vendor and the buyer are legally obligated, under auction conditions, to proceed with the sale.

 Congratulations -- your listing is now sold!

 Note, in NSW, exchange and deposit payment must occur by the end of the day the property is sold.
 In other states, it must be initiated and occur immediately.

 Exchange can occur in one of three ways:

-- Signature page: The agent is sent an email when the hammer falls with instructions for exchange.
+- Signature page: The agent/property contact is sent an email when the hammer falls with instructions for exchange.
 Within the email is a link to a signature page.
-The auctioneer can fill in the signature page and send to the buyer and seller to print, sign, scan and email back with the linked contract.
+The auctioneer/selling contact can fill in the signature page and send to the buyer and seller to print, sign, scan and email back with the linked contract.
 They will also include a copy of a provided letter stating the original contract will be mailed via express post immediately.

-Please ensure you discuss all options with your vendor and buyers prior to an offers being submitted and reach an agreement as to how they would like to proceed so there are no delays.
+If you are an agent/auctioneer, please ensure you discuss all options with your property owner and buyers prior to any offers being submitted and reach an agreement as to how they would like to proceed so there are no delays.